wtclarke/fsl_mrs_fmrs_demo/README.md

-# FSL-MRS fMRS fitting demo for ISMRM 2022
+# FSL-MRS fMRS fitting demo

-This is the GitHub repository that accompanies the dynamic fitting paper...
-[FSL-MRS](https://open.win.ox.ac.uk/pages/fsl/fsl_mrs/)
+This is the GitHub repository containing an fMRS fitting demo that accompanies the FSL-MRS dynamic fitting paper __Spectral-dynamic fitting of functional MRS, diffusion weighted MRS, and edited MRS using a single interface__.
+[FSL-MRS](https://open.win.ox.ac.uk/pages/fsl/fsl_mrs/) is [FSL's](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) spectroscopy analysis tool.

 The demo covers how to fit a set of (simulated) fMRS data, modelled on single voxel, visual stimulation experiments, using a GLM model and FSL-MRS's "dynamic fitting" tools.

 This demo requires FSL-MRS version 2.1.0.
 The installed version can be checked using `fsl_mrs --version`.
 For help with this demo or installing FSL-MRS please git in touch either using the [issues page](https://github.com/wtclarke/fsl_mrs_fmrs_demo/issues) on this repo or on the [FSL JISC mailing list](mailto:FSL@JISCMAIL.AC.UK).